Nitrogen Mineralization in High-Elevation Hay Meadow Soils for Improved Fertility Management

 9. Prior to soil freeze: This sample will capture total net N mineralization through a whole season.

 The sampling grid was replicated three times for a total of n = 3 at each site.
 However, each meadow system is replicated in two locations for a total of n = 6, which is the minimum replication suggested by Kolberg et al. (1997).
-The study will be repeated a second year, to allow for a total of 4 site-years for both unfertilized and fertilized meadows (8 site-years in total).
+The study is being repeated in 2024, to allow for a total of 4 site-years for both unfertilized and fertilized meadows (8 site-years in total).
 Each year, a total of 108 samples will be analyzed.
 Although more replication through space and time would be ideal to better represent meadows in a variety of conditions, we feel our labor-intensive method must be scaled to a level that can be achieved with a team of 2-3 researchers within the 2-year duration of our study while still allowing us to meet our research objectives for this novel approach in meadows.

 Mineralization/Soil Health Relationships